-To ensure that the ethical standards of the journal are achieved, JSS editors provide ethical ethical oversight for the publication process.
+To ensure that the ethical standards of the journal are achieved, JSS editors provide ethical oversight for the publication process.

 Per the Committee on Publication Ethics (COPE), ethical oversight should include, but is not limited to, policies on consent to publication, publication on vulnerable populations, ethical conduct of research using animals, ethical conduct of research using human subjects, handling confidential data and ethical business/marketing practices.